 Siberian Pine is very similar to the Swiss Stone Pine often referred to as a subspecies.
 What makes it stand apart is that it grows larger nuts and is slightly hardier.
 It’s a slow grower like the other Stone Pines but can live up to 800 years!
 Trees can start producing around 8-11 years.
-It can be grown in a variety of soils such as clay to sandy loam.
-Will grow well in our prairie soils.
-In Russia where it originates, it is known for its medicinal uses especially from its resin and nut oil.
+It can be grown in a variety of soils such as clay to sandy loam and will grow well in our prairie soils.
 Seeds selected from heathy parent trees in Saskatchewan.
+Our trees have been inoculated to help the tree better adapt in the transplanting process.

 Hardiness Zone: 2b